godotengine/godot-docs/tutorials/vr/vr_primer.rst

 * `Godot OpenHMD <https://github.com/GodotVR/godot_openhmd>`_ supports OpenHMD, an open source API and drivers for headsets.
 * `Godot OpenXR <https://github.com/GodotVR/godot_openxr>`_ supports OpenXR, an open standard for VR and AR software.
-This plugin is early in development, only supports Linux and requires extra setup described in the repository.
+Tested with SteamVR, Monada and Oculus OpenXR runtimes.

 These plugins can be downloaded from GitHub or the Godot Asset Library.